 What is the role of a Governor?

 The Governing Body (GB) works with the Headteacher in setting the direction of the school by helping to build on its strengths and identifying areas for improvement.
 Individual governors need to understand how to study and use the educational evidence available to them, such as SATs results, Ofsted reports, the Department for Education (DfE) data analysis tool known as RAISEONLINE and the Fischer Family Trust data to answer questions such as 'are we providing outstanding teaching and learning for every pupil', 'are there any barriers to consistent high performance and if so how do we overcome them' and 'how do we secure sustained improvement for the school'?

 Governors are also responsible for staff recruitment (advertising, short-listing, applicant interviews), the school budget, the curriculum, resources and buildings maintenance and, overall, have a strategic role in managing the school, being challenging but fully supportive of the Headteacher and school senior leadership team who are responsible for managing the operational aspects of the school.

-Governors are drawn from parents of children in the school and other from our local communities.
-The school's legal 'Instrument of Governance' defines the number and types of governor and anyone interested in becoming a school governor can apply to join the GB by first making contact with the school.
+Governors are drawn from parents of children in the school and others from our local communities.
+The school's legal 'Instrument of Governance' defines the number and types of governor and anyone interested in becoming a school governor can apply to join the Governing Body by first making contact with the school.
 The categories of governor are defined as:

 Local Authority (LA) Governors:

 This 1 governor is appointed by the LA, usually on the recommendation of the Chair of the Governing Body and usually for specific reasons such as gaining a governor with a specific skill set (e.g. educational, financial).

-The GB meets usually once a term and is supported by 2 committees (Resources and Curriculum, Standards and Performance) who also meet once a term, so you can see that although many important functions are carried out by governors, often on an individual basis, formal meetings do not make onerous demands on individual governors.
+The Governing Body usually meets once a term and is supported by 2 committees (Resources and Curriculum, Standards and Performance) who also meet once a term.
+These formal meetings do not make onerous demands on individual governors.
 However, Governors also visit the school at various times during the year on an individual basis, for example to take part in school activities or watch performances.